rzaidel/nx-workspace/README.md

 API is built with NestJS framework which is build on TypeScript.
 So if you are using WebStorm you should to add new debug configuration.

-You need to fill `node parameters` field as in screenshot:
+You need to fill `node parameters` field as in a screenshot:
 - `./node_modules/@nrwl/cli/bin/nx serve` -> use it as in screenshot
 - `server` in " ./node_modules/@nrwl/cli/bin/nx serve server" is a name of your API in this workspace